Vanshikapandey30/Hacktoberfest2024/LeetCode_Concepts/Two_Pointers/README.md

 4. **Result**: The total trapped water is returned at the end of the loop, yielding an efficient O(n) time complexity while maintaining O(1) space complexity.

-This method is both intuitive and efficient, making it a popular solution for such problems.
+This method is both intuitive and efficient, making it a popular solution for such problem.

 ### Time Complexity
 - O(n), where n is the number of elements in the height array.